astropy/astropy-APEs/APE_finance.rst

 Restricted / earmarked funding sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Much of the Project’s funding comes from specific grants from private foundations and government agencies.
 In these cases, the fundable activities are explicitly described in the proposal text.
 Such funds must be spent following the proposed plan and often come with further restrictions on who can be funded.
-For example, NASA funding can only go to individuals or institutions in the USA and EU funding is generally restricted to institutions or individuals in the EU or associated countries.
+In particular, government agencies, such as NASA and ESA, may have restrictions on the geographic location of the institutions and individuals receiving funding.
 The Finance Committee should make these restrictions clear to the community so that they may submit funding requests aligned with the existing grants.

 Whom to pay
 ^^^^^^^^^^^
-1. All else being equal, give preference to existing maintainers/contributors.
+1. All else being equal, give preference to existing contributors.
 2. When looking outside of the current team, consider this an opportunity to make the project more diverse.
 3. Pay attention to the following when considering paying someone:
     * the necessary skills to execute the tasks,